nixworks/public/news/2018/02/15/index.md

 ##### 2017 cyberattacks on Ukraine
 ### [The United Kingdom government and the United States White House accuse the Russian military of being responsible for the launch of the "NotPetya" malware in June 2017.
 The White House calls it the most destructive and costly cyberattack in history and says Russia will be met with unspecified "international consequences".
 Russia denies responsibility and dismisses the accusation as "groundless", lacking evidence, and "Russophobic". ](/news/2018/02/15/the-united-kingdom-government-and-the-united-states-white-house-accuse-the-russian-military-of-being-responsible-for-the-launch-of-the-notp.md)
-_Context: United Kingdom, White House, NotPetya, Russian military, 2017 cyberattacks on Ukraine, United States, government_
+_Context: 2017 cyberattacks on Ukraine, NotPetya, Russian military, U.S., United Kingdom, White House, government_

 ##### U.S. Securities and Exchange Commission
 ### [The U.S. Securities and Exchange Commission blocks a Chinese-led group of investors from buying the Chicago Stock Exchange. ](/news/2018/02/15/the-u-s-securities-and-exchange-commission-blocks-a-chinese-led-group-of-investors-from-buying-the-chicago-stock-exchange.md)